TalkingQuickly/talkingquickly.github.io/_travel/heading-to-thailand.md

 In China when we chatted to our waitress or waiter in a restaurant, it was clear we were making them uncomfortable.
 Here our waitress joined us for drinks and later I was thoroughly beaten at pool by the owner of a local bar.
 We didn't understand each other much but concluded he was much better at pool than me (no words needed, I lost by seven balls) and that neither of us liked soccer.

 Music seems to be everywhere, there are whole streets of (admittedly quite touristy) bars with nothing but live music.
-This guy played what made be the best cover of "Dire Straights - Money For Nothing" I've ever heard.
+This guy played what may be the best cover of "Dire Straights - Money For Nothing" I've ever heard.

 ![Man with Guitar](/assets/images/travel/heading-to-thailand/guitar.jpg)